 This year, 2020, has been a hell of a year.
 Between the fires and the pandemic, the #blacklivesmatter movement and continuous terrorist threats, we need to come together in a way that only singing can.
 Which is why I am so excited about ABC Classic FM’s Classic Choir project.

-Classic FM have decided that we need to bring Australia – and the world – together, and as such they’ve commissioned Yorta Yorta woman Deborah Cheetham to compose a brand new carol, and they need a choir to bring it to life.
+Classic FM have decided that we need to bring Australia – and the world – together.
+As a result, they’ve commissioned Yorta Yorta woman Deborah Cheetham to compose a brand new carol, and they need a choir to bring it to life.

 I’ll be signing up – I hope to see you there as well!